Skip to content

 Career/further opportunities

 This course is a great stepping stone to further study in amenity horticulture.
-You can progress to our Applied Horticultural Services (Level 3) (Amenity) programme and also enter entry-level roles such as a farm assistant, orchard worker, or harvester.
+You could progress to our Advanced Horticultural Trades (Level 4) (Amenity Horticulture) programme, and also enter entry-level roles such as an amenity gardener, nursery worker, grower or orchardist.

 Disclaimers